simonipiponi/ae-text-expression-selector/README.md

 | `selectorValue` | the value of a Range Selector, if exists |

 ### Introduction
+Counterintuitively, the _Amount_ Property and its Expression are not linked like they would usually be.
+Let's ignore this _Amount_-Value for just now—we'll focus on coding an Expression to select some Characters and change their appearance.
-Let's just jump straight into a crude but useful example to illustrate how this works.
+Let's just jump straight into a crude but useful demonstration to illustrate how this all works.

+### Setup
+In this example, we've got five Characters in a text Layer.
+In this expression we'll select each Character individually and return a number between `0` and `100`—these are the percentages of how much Effect is applied.

 <sub>Text Layer > Expression Selector > Amount</sub>